theman-oj10/CareerSync/docs/UserGuide.md

 #### Viewing an internship entry's details

-When you click on an internship entry in the internship list, a separate window will be open showing the detailed view of the internship entry.<br>
+When you click on an internship entry in the internship list, a separate window will be open showing the detailed view of the internship entry.
 This view will show all the fields of the internship entry in a bigger font size for easier reading.<br>
 ![Detailed view window](./images/detailedview/detailedViewWindow.png){: .responsive-image}<br>